3,000 years ago, it ruled the Mideast, now blown to pieces

 NIMRUD, Iraq (AP) — The chilly December wind whipped rain across the strewn wreckage of a city that, nearly 3,000 years ago, ruled almost the entire Middle East.
 Rivulets of water ran through the dirt, washing away chunks of ancient stone.

 The city of Nimrud in northern Iraq is in pieces, victim of the Islamic State group’s fervor to erase history.
-The remains of Its palaces and temples, once lined in brilliant reliefs of gods and kings, have been blown up.
+The remains of its palaces and temples, once lined in brilliant reliefs of gods and kings, have been blown up.
 The statues of winged bulls that once guarded the site are hacked to bits.
 Its towering ziggurat, or step pyramid, has been bulldozed.

 The militants’ fanaticism devastated one of the Middle East’s most important archaeological sites.
 But more than a month after the militants were driven out, Nimrud is still being ravaged, its treasures disappearing, imperiling any chance of eventually rebuilding it, an Associated Press team found after multiple visits in the past month.